kinetic-flow/arcin-infinitas/README.md

 I had success with Ubuntu 20.04 LTS on WSL2 (Windows Subsystem for Linux).
 Mind that ARM toolchian will not work in WSL1!

-The configuration is hosted at https://github.com/minsang-github/arcin-infinitas-conf and that one is a pure python project.
+Source for GUI configuration tool is hosted at https://github.com/minsang-github/arcin-infinitas-conf and that one is a pure python project.

 ## Disclaimer